Thu, 17 September, 2020

 Engineering Masters courses in Cambridge

-From the site at TWI in Cambridge, NSIRC offers four Masters courses.
+From the site at TWI in Cambridge, NSIRC manages several Masters courses and a PhD programme.
 Each postgraduate degree is orientated towards engineering.

-Oil Gas and Structural Integrity are run by Brunel University London, the lead academic partner of NSIRC, while Leadership and Management is supported and awarded by Aston University, Birmingham, and the Executive MBA is with De Montfort University, Leicester.
-All courses are based in Cambridge or at least have an element that takes place onsite at NSIRC.
+Oil Gas, Structural Integrity and Lightweight Structures are run by Brunel University London, the lead academic partner of NSIRC, while Leadership and Management is run and awarded by Aston University, Birmingham, and the Executive MBA is with De Montfort University, Leicester.

 Industrial doctorate programme